kngjnssy/codecompass2.0/README.md

 *This is a CODE semester project within SPP : Solo-Project Project, developed for the CODE campus by Kinga Janossy.
 Ideas and design clues given by CODE team.
-A working in progress.
+A work in progress.
 Initially submitted for SE19 Web Technologies Basics module on 07.05.2020.*

 ### at a glance